redhat-cip/software-factory/docs/deploy.rst

 SF deployment needs:

-* Access to an OpenStack Cloud tenant or a standalone CentOS 7
-* Minimum 40GB of hardrive and 4GB of memory
+* **Minimum** 40GB of hardrive and 4GB of memory
-* Recommended 80GB of hardrive and 8GB of memory
+* **Recommended** 80GB of hardrive and 8GB of memory
-* FQDN required for web interface OAuth authentication callback

-SF can also manage tests running slave instances and test artifact, nodepool and zuul publisher will need:
+* A name entry (in a DNS or local resolver) for the FQDN of your SF deployment.
+SF can only be accessed by its FQDN (Authentication will fail if accessed via its IP)

+If you intend to manage your jobs/tests on slaves via Nodepool or publish artifacts on Swift you'll need:

 * One or more dedicated OpenStack tenant to run instance
-* A swift endpoint to store and publish tests artifacts
+* A Swift endpoint to store and publish jobs/tests artifacts

-Note that SF will use "tests.dom" as default FQDN and if the FQDN doesn't resolve it needs to be locally set in etc hosts file because the web interface authentication mechanism redirects browser to the FQDN.
+Note that SF will use "tests.dom" as default FQDN and if the FQDN doesn't resolve it needs to be locally set in */etc/hosts* file because the web interface authentication mechanism redirects browser to the FQDN.

 Always make sure to use the last available tag, the example below use the 2.0.0 version.
 Release digest are signed with gpg, install the key and verify content with: